 What Should I Look For In Drafting A Fantasy Kicker?

 Kickers on teams that move the ball is very important.
 There is a big reason why Harrison Butker and Wil Lutz are big fantasy kickers year in and year out.
 They are on offenses that move the ball in chunks and also play up in pace.
-There were two newer names in the fantasy kicking department, one being Zane Gonzalez in Arizona and Matt Gay in Tampa Bay.
+There were two newer names in the fantasy kicking department: Zane Gonzalez in Arizona and Matt Gay in Tampa Bay.
 Both finished as the 4th and 5th best kickers in fantasy points last season.
 After a horrendous offensive season in Arizona, Kyler Murray and a revamped coaching staff started to move the ball, which helped out Gonzalez’s attempts.
 The same goes for Tampa Bay, who was a pass-happy team that moves the ball.

 Avoid kickers on bad teams.
 There is no real reason to be drafting the kicker of the Giants or Bengals right now.
 They don’t bring enough volume to the table, and often they find themselves in games where they will need to go for it more than settle for three because they are trailing by more than enough points.